InaKrapp/whisper-locally-running/README.md

   ```sh
 python3 -m venv wispvenv
  ```
-Once it is created, you will have to activate it:
+Once it is created, you will have to activate it.
+On the windows powershell, you can do that with the following command:
   ```sh
 wispvenv\Scripts\Activate.ps1
  ```